JediLuke/flamelex/README.md

 but your whole state tree might get out of whack...

 ### The Flamelex KommandBuffer #TODO

+historical note: The day I thought I had become an emacs convert for life, was the day I discovered `M-x` or `execute-extended-command`.
+This command in emacs brings up a lisp repl, right over your text files!
+I was a heavy user of this feature, and I wrote many personal shortcut functions, which were naturally all accessible via the `M-x` shell.
+I liked this command so much, that I re-mapped it to <leader>k, which is IMHO the most ergonomic and efficient leader keymapping - it earned that spot, because I used it so often.

+When I implemented this feature in flamelex, I immediately mapped it to
+<leader>k again, which is how it ended up with the nomenclature of
+`KommandBuffer`

 ### The Flamelex MenuBar #TODO